ayeshaali/NameThatTune/README.md

 A Java program that randomly generates a 2 to 4 minute song by choosing a scale, generating a chorus and verse, and choosing a song structure.

 ## Strategy to Generate Music:
-	1. choose a major scale
+	1. Choose a major scale
 	2. Randomly shuffle scale and choose three random pitches to form three major chords
 		a. one chorus repeats these three chords once more, making the chorus 6 chords long
 		b. the duration of each chord is randomnly chosen between 1 and 4